-FIG. 1.
-APEX blind deconvolution of English village image.
-(A) Original 512×512 8-bit image.
-(B) APEX processed image.
-Zooming on selected parts of sharpened image (B) reveals buildings in the distance, and other significant information not easily detectable in image (A).
-See [5].
+Fig. 1 APEX blind deconvolution of English village image; (a) original 512×512 8-bit image and (b) APEX-processed image.
+Zooming on selected parts of sharpened image (b) reveals buildings in the distance,2 and other significant information not easily detectable in image (a).